Steven Wright (serial killer): Suffolk murders

 Wright met Pamela Wright (no relation) in 2001 in Felixstowe, and they moved to a house in Ipswich together in 2004.
-Wright had always admitted that he hired prostitutes and had done so since he was in the Merchant Navy and continually throughout his life.
+Wright had always admitted that he hired sex workers and had done so since he was in the Merchant Navy and continually throughout his life.
 In Ipswich, he conceded that he went to certain massage and sauna establishments that were actually brothels.
-During his trial, Wright stated he had gone to prostitutes on many occasions, including three of the murder victims.
-Wright began having sex with prostitutes again when his partner began working night shifts and their sex life became almost non-existent; he paid at least a dozen women for sex in the final three months of 2006.
+During his trial, Wright stated he had gone to sex workers on many occasions, including three of the murder victims.
+Wright began having sex with sex workers again when his partner began working night shifts and their sex life became almost non-existent; he paid at least a dozen women for sex in the final three months of 2006.

 Between 30 October and 10 December 2006, Wright murdered five women in Ipswich.
-Forensic evidence led to his arrest on 19 December: tiny flecks of blood were found on the back seats of Wright's Ford Mondeo and partially matched the DNA profile of murder victim Paula Clennell.
+Forensic evidence led to his arrest on 19 December: tiny flecks of blood were found on the back seats of Wright's Ford Mondeo which partially matched the DNA profile of murder victim Paula Clennell.